-Geometric engagement rings are trending this season, and this triangular-shaped design was tailor made for the cool, effortless bohemian bride.
+Geometric engagement rings already top our list of 2019 engagement ring trends, and this triangular-shaped design was tailor made for the cool, effortless bohemian bride.
 A three-stone ring with diamonds arranged into a triangle is just one option, but you could also choose a ring with one large stone cut into a triangular shape.

 Colored Stone and Rose Gold Setting